stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 * The addition of a second group of descriptor sets for the new pipeline.

-* The descriptor pool size is doubled accordingly.
+* Doubling the descriptor pool size.

 The final change is the addition of the following commands to the render sequence: